Mark-MDO47/ArduinoClass/02_PersistenceOfVision/Part_D/README.md

 #define SERIAL_INPUT_BUF_LEN (SERIAL_MAX_INPUT_LEN + 5) // size of our actual buffer; room for terminating '\0' and a little extra
 #define PATTERN_MAX_NUM 5 // 0-5 are patterns
 static char serial_input_buf[SERIAL_INPUT_BUF_LEN]; // one character for terminating '\0'
-static int pattern_num = 0; // this is the result of handling commands - to change this number
 ```

 Before **setup()** we add these lines.
 (OK: not blindingly obvious but I will try to put in comments.
 Handling unformatted input from humans is tricky!
 If you can see how to break it up lets talk about it!)